sivy/django-copyblock/README.md

     {% copyblock filename nocache %}

+When working on site copy, it can be helpful to turn off the Copyblock cache completely with (in `settings.py`):

+    COPYBLOCK_CACHE=False

 ## @TODO

 * Add support for other text formats, or even HTML (suggestions, request? <steve@wallrazer.com>)